massimocaprinali/cloud-foundry-public/nodejs-hooks.md

 # Integrate third-party services using hooks
 {: #hooks}

 You can use hooks to easily integrate third-party services in the SDK for Node.js buildpack.
-Note that IBM does not provide support for any third-party services that you integrate.
+Note that {{site.data.keyword.IBM}} does not provide support for any third-party services that you integrate.
 For more information about support, see [Third-party services](/docs/cloud-foundry-public?topic=cloud-foundry-public-buildpack_support_statement).

 The SDK for Node.js buildpack includes the Dynatrace hook.
 Dynatrace enables app monitoring of Node.js apps.
 Learn more about using the Dynatrace hook in the buildpack in the [Dynatrace documentation](https://www.dynatrace.com/support/help/technology-support/cloud-platforms/cloud-foundry/other-deployments-and-configurations/deploy-oneagent-on-pivotal-web-services-for-application-only-monitoring/){: external}.